heronils/Code_Browser_49/README.md

 ## Keyboard shortcuts

 These are the most common shortcuts defined in the [Bob theme](#enable-the-color-scheme-optional).
 Edit them under *Key Mappings → Bob*.

 Those having a `*` behind them are only available when [the user scripts are enabled](#enable-the-user-scripts-optional).
+You can change these shortcuts in the `user.cbc`.

 ### Views